Sharp sound for every room: The best speakers for music in 2024

 Pros

-• If you want a professional high specification across the board - this is it
+• If you want professional-grade sound balance and precision – this is it

 Cons

-These All Weather NSAW592 speakers from Yamaha featured in our expert's choices for some of the best outdoor and garden speakers recently.
+These Yamaha All-Weather NSAW592 speakers have recently been featured in our expert's choices for some of the best outdoor and garden speakers.
 These hardy Yamahas really showcase the brand's design and acoustic know-how.
 Perfectly formed for mounting discretely into corners and nooks outside, they'll project 88dB of your chosen music through their dedicated woofers and coated tweeters.

 The NSAW592 casing is treated to withstand all weather types, plus the subs are waterproof.
-So, the whole speaker will keep its high-quality finish, and internal components will withstand even the worst of the British weather.
-If you're looking to deliver high-fidelity audio with a satisfying amount of bass to your outdoor spaces, this is it.
+So, the whole speaker will keep its high-quality finish, and internal components will withstand even the worst British weather.
+If you want to deliver high-fidelity audio with a satisfying amount of bass to your outdoor spaces, this is it.

 Pros